FutureMarkRwanda/BA_Notes/Networking/done/RIPv1_and_RIPv2_Notes.md

 | Version Mismatch     | Incompatible updates          | Set `version 2` on both routers       |
 | Auto-Summarization   | Discontiguous network issues  | Use `no auto-summary` in RIPv2        |

-Scenario: A network admin notices Router0 lacks routes to 192.168.2.0/24.
+A network admin notices Router0 lacks routes to 192.168.2.0/24.
 After verifying with `show ip protocols`, they find Router1 is using RIPv2 while Router0 uses RIPv1.
 Setting `version 2` on Router0 resolves the issue.